-Burnt Oak Primary School in Kent becomes a Centre of Excellence.
+Burnt Oak Primary School becomes a Flagship School for Inclusion

 Making a Difference